shoumodip/ido.nvim/README.md

 ![Ido vertical](img/ido_vertical.png)

 # Prefix
 *prefix* - The most awesome feature in existence.
 When using Ido, it will provide the least common prefix substring as a *suggestion*.
 Pressing `<Tab>` will do what you expect - **tab completion**!
-If there is only item as a match, the entire match will become the prefix and on pressing `<Tab>`, it will complete the prefix and accept the item like `<Return>`.
+If there is only one item as a match, the entire match will become the prefix and on pressing `<Tab>`, it will complete the prefix and accept the item like `<Return>`.

     Find files: d[o] {documents | downloads}